What does participation involve?

 What will you get by participating?

-Aside from influencing and making an important contribution to the development of the single in-home care program and aged care reform more generally, participating providers will be invited to a one-on-one feedback discussion with HealthConsult, which will include:
+Aside from influencing and making an important contribution to the development of the support at home program and aged care reform more generally, participating providers will be invited to a one-on-one feedback discussion with HealthConsult, which will include:

 - HealthConsult presenting the provider’s cost model that we will build using the data provided, as well as de-identified benchmarks to increase the value of the feedback